pradeepsinngh/Quick-Machine-Learning-Notes/support-vector-machines/README.md

 - SVM can be used for linear classification.
 - Data should be linearly separable - i.e. data should be linear.

+#### Computational Complexitiy:
+- it's training time complexity is roughly, O(m * n).
+- algorithm takes longer if you need very high precision.
+This is controlled by tolerance hyperparameter -- called tol in Scikit-learn.
+It is set to fine by default.

 ## Non-Linear SVM Classification:
 ### What if your data is not linearly separable?
 1. Use Nonlinear SVM Classifiers.